 Horse Soldiers of 9/11 – War reporter Alex Quade’s gripping story and accompanying video chronicle the first U.S. soldiers’ arrival into Afghanistan who rode horses into combat, won multiple awards, including an Edward R. Murrow award for Journalism.

-Senator Bob Menendez Dominican Republic Scandal - After TheDC exclusively interviewed two women from the Dominican Republic who claim they were paid to have sex with Senator Bob Menendez, new documents surfaced which indicated that the Senator was under an FBI investigation.
+Senator Bob Menendez Dominican Republic Scandal - After TheDC reported on Senator Bob Menendez, new documents surfaced which indicated that the Senator was under an FBI investigation.

 Jon Huntsman’s love letters - TheDC exclusively reported that Jon Huntsman, who at the time was preparing for a Republican presidential primary run, had written effusive letters of praise to President Barack Obama and former President Bill Clinton.